 Casino Holdem’s side bet is progressive, meaning that part of what players wager on it goes into the pot to grow it.
 As of writing this, the side bet is 1.6 million Canadian dollars.
 It’s a life-changing amount of money, but prepare to need a healthy dose of luck to win it: you’ll need a seven card flush to win the jackpot!

 When it comes to us Canadian gamblers, playing live dealer games is best done at big casinos.
 Smaller ones don’t necessary have 24/7 tables, meaning that the often Europe-oriented sites might have all tables closed just as us Canucks are ready to gamble!

 These big, new casinos also tend to have other Canada-friendly features like local customer support, CAD support and Canadian banking methods.
 These big sites include familiar names like Party Casino and newer outfits like LeoVegas (mobile casino).

 Lucky thing for us Canadians is that apart from the table opening times there aren’t other difficulties.
-The language, for example, is by default English and only specialty tables do other languages like Russian, etc.
+The language is English by default, for example, and only specialty tables do other languages like Russian, etc.

 When it comes to taxes and legal side of things we also have it good.
 Online gambling for real money is legal in Canada.
 Any winnings from real-money games, including bonuses, are tax-free.